-People with ADHD can find it difficult to suppress impulsiveness, but for an entrepreneur, intuitive decision-making that is unimpeded by considering the consequences can result in bold business choices.
+People with ADHD can find it difficult to suppress impulsiveness even if they are having ADHD treatment, but for an entrepreneur, intuitive decision-making that is unimpeded by considering the consequences can result in bold business choices.

 The study, published in the Journal of Business Venturing Insights, shows that important symptoms of ADHD had a decisive impact on the subjects’ decision to go into business and on their entrepreneurial approach.

 Several of the participants in the study cited boredom in their previous jobs as a reason for setting up their own company, where they could follow up on their own ideas whenever they wanted.

 Most of those surveyed said they act without thinking, even when making far-reaching decisions.
 One of the entrepreneurs described buying a friend’s company over lunch.
 He only learned of the friend’s plan to retire during the meal.

 When people with ADHD have a strong interest in a task, they display an unusual level of concentration known as hyperfocus.
 This passion and persistence can translate into expertise which paves the way for gaining a substantial competitive advantage.